-Silicon metal is an essential building block in the transition to a low-carbon, green economy.
-It has applications in both legacy and fast developing end user markets, being central to the production of aluminum and other alloys, silicones, electronics (including computer chips) and solar cells, with emerging applications in the development of next- generation EV batteries and energy storage.
-With the increased adoption of EVs and the growth of solar power as a sustainable replacement for hydrocarbons, the demand for the key material inputs to these emerging technologies is anticipated to rise dramatically in the coming years.
+Silicon metal is an essential building block in the transition to a low-carbon, sustainable economy.
+It is central to the production of aluminum and other alloys, silicones, electronics (including computer chips) and solar cells, with emerging applications in the development of next- generation electric vehicle (“EV”) batteries and energy storage.
+Demand for the key material inputs to emerging technologies is expected to rise dramatically.

 Lower grades of silicon metal are used in the manufacture of primary aluminum and aluminum alloys which are used as an alternative to steel and other metals in the manufacture of automotive parts in order to construct more fuel-efficient auto, rail and marine vehicles.

 Intermediate grades of silicon metal are used in the manufacture of silicones which are synthetic polymers used in a wide variety of applications serving the construction, personal care, automotive and medical supply industries.

 The highest grades of silicon metal are the primary input into the manufacture of polysilicon, as well as solar grade silicon.
 Polysilicon is an essential material in the production of both semiconductors (for integrated circuits) for the electronics industry and photovoltaic cells for the manufacture of solar panels.
 Silicon metal is the most common semiconductor material used in solar cells today, representing approximately 95% of modules sold.